 The windscreen has a few major functions which outweigh the other minor functions.

 If your car is in an accident, the windscreen keeps the passengers from being flung out of the vehicle, even if they’re not secured by seatbelts.

-The windscreen serves as a protector when the air bag deploys, nd stops passengers from going through the windscreen.
-It keeps the air bag inside the car, rather than outside, in the case of a loosely fitted windscreen.
+The windscreen serves as a protector when the airbag deploys and it keeps the airbag inside the car, rather than outside.

-There are many elements required to ensure your windscreen is a strong and safe reinforcement.
+There are many elements required to ensure your windscreen is strong and safe.